Nefario3k/themovieapp/README.md

 - [Nuxt.js](https://nuxtjs.org) - This (if your not familar with), is a javascript framework built on another javascript frameworks and helps build amazing websites and webapps a lot faster than using raw javascript.

+- [Tmdb](https://www.themoviedb.org) - This app was built using public api's prepared and designed by The Movie DB (TMDB).
+Create an account and get an api key allowing one to go through their easy to read and understand documentation.

 - [Google Fonts](https://fonts.google.com) - Need fonts, check this out! find almost any font on the web, download or import or link it wirth your projects.

 ## Author